EnzoSeason/study-notes/README.md

 # Jijie LIU's study notes

-Once a note is updated on the `main` branch, it will be published on [Jijie LIU's personal website](https://jijieliu.com/).
+Once a note is updated on the `main` branch, it will be published on [Jijie LIU's blog website](https://jijieliu.vercel.app/topics).